 The idea that today’s freshly brewed cup of coffee tastes better than yesterday’s is not always true.
 The only difference is today’s coffee is hot!
 So what’s the solution?
 Keep yesterday’s coffee and reheat it.
 It’s as simple as that!

 If reheating yesterday’s coffee doesn’t sound appealing, consider putting it in the refrigerator instead.
-Then when you’re craving a cup of iced coffee in the afternoon, it’s already cold and ready for you (and MUCH cheaper than the coffee shop).
+Then you’ll have an iced coffee ready and waiting for later (which is MUCH cheaper than the coffee shop iced latte).

-There’s cold coffee in the fridge, but there’s a way to keep it colder LONGER without watering down our homemade iced coffee – coffee ice cubs!
-Pour the leftover coffee into ice cube trays, freeze and voila!
-You’ll have delicious iced coffee that won’t water down as the hours pass by.
+There’s cold coffee in the fridge, but there’s a way to keep it colder LONGER without watering down our homemade iced coffee – coffee ice cubes!